pluralsight/guides/author_contest.md

 Tutorials/articles ideally range from 1500-3000 words, including code blocks, to be a 'definitive guide' on a technical subject.

-Please reach out to Prateek (mailto:prateek-gupta@pluralsight.com)! :)
+Please reach out to Prateek at prateek-gupta@pluralsight.com :)

 ### Links to example articles